-swapcoords = Z ; Swap positior ns: no, Х, Υ, Ζ swap-frequency = 100 ; Swap attempt fre eque ncy split-group0 = channel0 ; Defines compartment boundary split-group1 = channel1 ; Defines other compartment boundary massw-split0 = no ; use mass-weighted center? massw-split1 = no split-group0 and split-group1 are two index groups that define the boundaries between the two compartments, which are usually the centers of the channels.
+''' split-group0 = channel0 ; Defines compartment boundary split-group1 = channel1 ; Defines other compartment boundary massw-split0 = no ; use mass-weighted center? massw-split1 = no '''

+split-group0 and split-group1 are two index groups that define the boundaries between the two compartments, which are usually the centers of the channels.
 If massw-split0 or massw-split1 are set to yes, the center of mass of each index group is used as boundary, here in z-direction.
-Otherwise, the geometrical centers will be used (\times in Fig. 6.6 A).
-If, such as here, a membrane channel is selected as split group, the center of the channel will define the dividing plane between the compartments (dashed horizontal line in the figure).
+Otherwise, the geometrical centers will be used ( $\times$ in Fig. 6.7 A).
+If, such as here, a membrane channel is selected as split group, the center of the channel will define the dividing plane between the compartments (dashed horizontal lines).
 All index groups must be defined in the index file.